 Eric Tate is co-chair of the firm’s Global Employment and Labor Group.
-He represents companies in trade secrets, employee raiding and mobility, whistleblower, wage and hour, and other employment litigation.
-He also counsels companies on employment law compliance and transactional matters, including, for example, enforceability of restrictive covenants in various jurisdictions, internal investigations of alleged executive fraud and whistleblower activity, employment aspects of mergers and acquisitions, and background checks and the Fair Credit Reporting Act.
+He represents technology and other companies in trade secrets, employee raiding and mobility, whistleblower, wage and hour, and other employment litigation.
+He also counsels companies on employment law compliance and transactional matters, including enforceability of restrictive covenants throughout the United States, internal investigations of alleged executive misconduct and whistleblower activity, and employment aspects of mergers and acquisitions.

-Mr. Tate is active in the American Bar Association (ABA) Labor and Employment Section and Employment Rights and Responsibilities Committee, serving as employer chair for the 2015 ABA Labor and Employment Law CLE Conference; as co-chair of the Covenants Not to Compete and Trade Secrets Subcommittee; and as a past co-chair of the Alternative Dispute Resolution, Employment At-Will and Collateral Torts, and Worker Dislocation Subcommittees.
-He also served as past co-chair of the ABA’s Annual Meeting Committee and as past planning committee member for the National Employment Law Council’s Annual Conference.
-He has been recognized by San Jose magazine as one of Silicon Valley’s Top 300 lawyers, as a Super Lawyer by Northern California Super Lawyers magazine, and as one of the Daily Journal’s “Top 20 Under 40.”
+Eric is active in the American Bar Association (ABA) Labor and Employment Section and Employment Rights and Responsibilities Committee, currently serving a chair of the 2015 ABA Labor and Employment Law CLE Conference and a co-chair of the Covenants Not to Compete and Trade Secrets Subcommittee, and also having served as a past co-chair of the Alternative Dispute Resolution, Employment At-Will and Collateral Torts, and Worker Dislocation Subcommittees.
+He also served as past co-chair of the ABA’s Annual Meeting Committee and on the Planning Committee for the National Employment Law Council’s Annual Conference.
+Eric has been recognized by San Jose magazine as one of Silicon Valley’s Top 300 lawyers, as a Super Lawyer by Northern California Super Lawyers magazine, and as one of the Daily Journal’s “Top 20 Under 40.”
 He has also been listed in Legal 500 US and Best Lawyers in America.